thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		Killable.name
 	];

 10.4 Re-compile the game and refresh the web browser.
 Now your bullets can destroy the Raider, which is good, because otherwise what's the point of bullets, man?
-[TODO - The raider doesn't die.]

 <img src="Screenshot-10-Bullet_Destroys_Raider.gif" />